dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 - text clean up
 - added OIDC4IA claims
 - added "jws" method for accessing a resource.
-- renamed Initiation Request -> AS Request
+- renamed Initiation Request -> Grant Request
 - renamed Initiation Response -> Interaction Response
 - renamed Completion Request -> Authorization Request
-- renamed Completion Response -> AS Request
+- renamed Completion Response -> Grant Request
 - renamed completion handle -> authorization handle
 - added Authentication Request, Authentication Response, authentication handle

+## draft-hardt-xauth-protocol-02

+- text clean up
+- removed discovery from sequence diagram
+- renamed
+- GS Endpoint is identifier for GS.
+Decouple GS Endpoint from OIDC issuer.

 # Comparison with OAuth 2.0 and OpenID Connect

 **Changed Features**

-The major differences between this protocol and OAuth 2.0 and OpenID Connect are:
+The major changes between this protocol and OAuth 2.0 and OpenID Connect are:

 + The Client uses a private key to authenticate in this protocol instead of the client secret in OAuth 2.0 and OpenID Connect.

-+ The Client initiates the protocol by making a signed request directly to the AS instead of redirecting the User to the AS.
++ The Client initiates the protocol by making a signed request directly to the GS instead of redirecting the User to the GS.

-+ The Client does not receive any parameters from a redirection of the User back from the AS.
++ The Client does not pass any parameters in redirecting the User to the GS, nor receive any parameters in the redirection back from the GS.

-+ Refreshing an access token requires creating a refresh token from a refresh handle, rather than an authenticated call with a refresh token.
++ The refresh_token has been replaced with a AuthZ URI that both represents the access, and is the URI to call to refresh access.

 + The Client can request identity claims to be returned independent of the ID Token.
 There is no UserInfo endpoint to query claims as there is in OpenID Connect.

++ The GS URI is the token endpoint.
+CHECK!!!s

 **Preserved Features**